Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---
 ## ⚙️ Continuous Integration with AWS CodeBuild
 AWS CodeBuild automates building the Java application by compiling, testing, and packaging it into a deployable WAR (Web Application Archive) file.
 It integrates directly with GitHub via the official GitHub App, triggering builds automatically whenever code is pushed to the master branch.
-This eliminates manual steps and the need for static credentials.
+This eliminates manual intervention and the need for static credentials.

 Each build runs in a fresh, isolated environment defined by the buildspec.yml file.
 This file outlines all build steps, ensuring consistency and repeatability.
 During the build, CodeBuild uses secure, time-limited tokens from AWS CodeArtifact to access the internal Maven repository, protecting the software supply chain.